i-shivamsoni/airdrop-archive/_posts/2023-05-22-Virtuswap.md

 ## Additional Information

 - The airdrop rewards decrease incrementally based on the total number of distributed tokens.
-- Trading volume is calculated using VirtuSwap’s internal price calculations, which may differ from official market prices.
+- Trading volume is calculated using VirtuSwap's internal price calculations, which may differ from official market prices.
-- The airdrop is first-come, first-served until the cap is reached.